FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

 Generate a Library resource
 ---------------------------

-CQL File is translated to a library resource using the `CQL Packager tool <https://docs.fire.ly/projects/Firely-NET-SDK/en/latest/cql.html>`_
+CQL File created in the previous step is translated to a `library resource <https://www.hl7.org/fhir/library.html>`_ using the `CQL Packager tool <https://docs.fire.ly/projects/Firely-NET-SDK/en/latest/cql.html>`_.
+Firely Server CQL plugin uses this library resource to evaluate the CMS measure on other resources.

     1. Follow the step by step `Installation of the CQL Packager tool and use the Demo solution <https://github.com/FirelyTeam/firely-cql-sdk/blob/develop/README.md>`_ to generate a resource file.
     2. Place the CQL file ``Age.cql`` in the folder ``..\firely-cql-sdk\Demo\Cql\input``